Course Components

 Demonstration and Critique

-Pictorial and Video
+Pictorial

-Pictorials are papers in which the visual components (e.g. diagrams, sketches, illustrations, renderings, photographs, annotated photographs, and collages) play a major role in conveying the ideas and contributions of a study in addition to the accompanying text.
+Pictorials are papers in which the visual components (e.g., diagrams, sketches, illustrations, renderings, photographs, annotated photographs, and collages) play a major role in conveying the ideas and contributions of a study in addition to the accompanying text.

-Here's an example of a pictorial:
+Here's an example of a pictorial using the "legacy" format:

 Elvin Karana, Elisa Giaccardi, Niels Stamhuis, and Jasper Goossensen.
 2016.
 The Tuning of Materials: A Designer's Journey.
 In Proceedings of the 2016 ACM Conference on Designing Interactive Systems (DIS '16).
 Association for Computing Machinery, New York, NY, USA, 619-631. https://doi.org/10.1145/2901790.2901909